Patient JC walks on in, the first visit of the day,

-She’s looked up some basic info but was scared of the terms,
+She already looked up basic info but was scared of the terms,

-so we discuss all of the various risks it confirms.
+so we discuss all of the various types of risk it confirms.

-We start by addressing advanced screening via annual mammogram and MRI,
+We start by addressing advanced screening via mammogram and MRI,

 ultrasound, as we found out, has no added value to supply.

 She can choose routine screening or get prophylactic mastectomy,